 Another spin-off had been mooted around 2021, but that was shelved this year.

 Due to the show's continued popularity, talk of a reboot or another series has been constant.
 But, Gellar won't be taking part.

 "I'm a wee bit, how do they say, long in the tooth for that," she said on Mario Lopez's podcast.

 "You know, I think what worked for Buffy was that the monsters represented the metaphors for the horrors of adolescence, and I do think that story lends itself.
 It'd be interesting to see how the chosen one would deal with that, but I don't think it's me.
 I don't think I need to be the one doing it.

 "I'm also way too tired and cranky to put in that kind of work again.
 But I love that the story holds up and that people are calling for that."

-Gellar has largely been away from the limelight for the past decade to focus on her family and children, but she has been steadily making her way back into the industry and can currently be seen in Clerks III and Do Revenge.
+Gellar has largely been away from the limelight for the past decade to focus on her family and children, but she has been steadily making her way back into the industry and was recently seen in Do Revenge and Wolf Pack.